 Learning a Foreign Language should be a wonderful opportunity – the key to new literature, cultures, film, friends, you name it!
 Unfortunately, however, it often ends up becoming just one more subject, complete with homework, tests and grades.
-So how can you keep foreign language learning interesting for you or your son or daughter?
+So how can you keep foreign language learning interesting for you or your child?

 - Listen to music.
 What kind of music do you like to listen to most?
 Rap?
 Folk?
 Showtunes?
 I bet variations on it exist in the language you’re studying!
 For instance, I bought the soundtrack to Les Miserables, my then-favorite musical, in both French and Spanish.
 After listening to them consistently, my vocabulary in both languages grew by leaps and bounds.